About Us

 By the mid 1970s the hall had fallen into some disrepair and faced an uncertain future.
 However, a bequest from Mr Sohns, a local nurseryman and gardener, allowed for another major refurbishment of the hall.

-The hall depends on the goodwill and contributions of the local community, together with a modest rental income.
-Maintaining and developing the hall as a community service requires ongoing fundraising.
-One option is the 100 Club, which gives the chance to win up to £100 twice a year, plus prizes of £50 and £20 every two months, while supporting the hall.
-Download the form here and return it to any committee member.
+The hall relies on the goodwill and support of the local community, alongside a modest rental income.
+To maintain and improve the hall as a community facility, ongoing fundraising is essential.
+One way to help is by joining the 100 Club.
+Members have the chance to win up to £100 each quarter, a £250 Christmas prize, and additional prizes of £50 and £20 every two months, all while supporting the future of the hall.

-The Coffee Spot – every Friday the hall holds a community coffee morning where residents can catch up, exchange news, or simply enjoy a quiet drink and a treat.
+The Coffee Spot every Friday the hall holds a community coffee morning where residents can catch up, exchange news, or simply enjoy a quiet drink and a treat.